Need to talk? Call 1800 882 436.

 What is cradle cap?

-Cradle cap appears most often in babies in the first 2 months and tends to last only a few weeks or months.
-It is uncommon in babies older than 3 months but may last up to 6 to 12 months in some babies.
+Cradle cap appears most often in babies in the first 3 months.
+It tends to last only a few weeks.

 What are the symptoms of cradle cap?